All Products

 Impacts

 • The feature increases the CPU utilization of your RDS instance.
-The CPU resources that are used for data compression are increased by approximately 260% and the CPU resources that are used for data decompression are increased by approximately 40%.
+The CPU utilization for data compression is increased by approximately 260%.
+The CPU utilization for data decompression is increased by approximately 40%.

 • In write scenarios, TPS is decreased.